Upendra Trivedi: Acting career

 His first major break in Gujarati films was Jesal Toral (1971) directed by Ravindra Dave.
 Ravindra Dave chose him to play lead role following his performance in Gujarati film Abhinay Samrat.
 Jesal Toral was commercially successful film in which he played role of Jadeja.

 He also directed several Gujarati films.
 His Manvini Bhavai (1993), based on the novel of the same name by Gujarati author, Pannalal Patel.
 The movie earned the national award.
 The story of movie was based on the famine of Vikram Samvat 1956 (1900 AD) where the condition of people was dire and many died due to starvation.
 He also directed and produced Jher To Peedhan Jani Jani based on the novel of same name by Manubhai Pancholi.

 He paired with Naresh Kanodia for the first time in film Maa Baap ne Bhulsho Nahi in 1999.
 He paired with Snehlata in several Gujarati films.

 He played seven different roles in Gujarati play, Abhinay Samrat.

 His brother Arvind Trivedi is also an actor who acted in Gujarati and Hindi films as well as television shows.
-He also acted in Hindi film Jungle Main Mangal, Pavitra Papi, Parde ke Pichhe, Nagina along with his brother Arvind Trivedi in a negative role.
+He also acted in Hindi film Jungle Mein Mangal, Pavitra Papi, Parde ke Pichhe, Nagina along with his brother Arvind Trivedi in a negative role.

 Political career

-Upendra Trivedi joined politics in 1980s and contested and won the election in 1985 and 1990 with INC ticket and 1998 as an independent candidate to Gujarat Legislative Assembly from Bhiloda.
+Upendra Trivedi joined politics in 1980s and contested and won the Gujarat Legislative Assembly elections in 1985 and 1990 as a candidate of the Indian National Congress; and in 1998 as the independent candidate; representing Bhiloda constituency.
 He served as the deputy speaker of the assembly from 31 March 2000 to 19 July 2002.

 He wrote an autobiography, Upendra Trivedi : Atmakathan ane Anya Aalekh.